Information Structures in Stablecoin Markets: Results

 The above proposition states that collateral risk is decreasing and large sale risk is increasing in the size of the large seller.
 As the large seller becomes more influential relative to the other investors, when no large sale occurs, a smaller mass of investors make runs less likely.
 Conversely, when there is a large sale, the additional influence of the large seller drives up the run probability.
 How this affects the total ex-ante run probability depends on the value of $p$ and the relative magnitude of the rates of change.

 We now consider the effect of information uncertainty on the risk components and overall run probability.
-There are two parameters controlling the uncertainty of information in our model: $\sigma$, the scale of the common prior, and $\sigma_x$, the scale of dispersion in private signals.
-Shocks that are known to or perceived by all investors affect $\sigma$, while factors related to the heterogeneity of investors' beliefs affect $\sigma_x$.
+Two parameters control the uncertainty of information in our model: the scale of the common prior $\sigma$ and the scale of dispersion in private signals $\sigma_x$.
+Shocks that are known to all investors affect $\sigma$, while factors related to the heterogeneity of investors' beliefs affect $\sigma_x$.

 An example of a shock to the common prior's variance could be an issuer's disclosure of reserve assets.
 Aspects influencing the magnitude of the shock include frequency, verifiability, and content of the disclosure.
 Elements affecting the dispersion of investors' beliefs include information asymmetry and the nature of collateral reserves.
 For example, as an opaque stablecoin issuer covertly recollateralizes, information about the transfers could be leaked to select market participants, widening the information gap between more and less informed investors.
 Having stablecoins collateralized across different assets or asset classes can also drive up the scale of signal dispersion, as variation in investors' beliefs is amplified by the variety of collateral reserves.